SHYAMALSOLANKI/Prompt-Based-Self-Alignment-System-PB2S--responsibility-1st-Agentic-framework/SPECIFICATION/PB2S_v0.2.1_spec_mandate.md

 **Release.** To the maximum extent permitted by law, **you irrevocably release and forever discharge the Authors** from **any and all claims, losses, liabilities, damages, costs, and expenses**—**known or unknown, suspected or unsuspected, present or future**—arising out of or relating to your **access to, use of, testing, deployment, distribution, or reliance upon** the Software or any outputs generated with it.

 **Limitation of Liability.** In no event will any Author be liable for **indirect, incidental, special, exemplary, punitive, or consequential damages** (including **loss of profits, revenue, data, goodwill, or business interruption**), whether in contract, tort, or otherwise, even if advised of the possibility.
-The Authors’ **aggregate liability**, for any and all claims arising from or related to the Software, **shall not exceed the greater of USD \$0 or the amount you paid for the Software (if any)**.
+The Authors’ **aggregate liability**, for any and all claims arising from or related to the Software, **shall not exceed the greater of USD \$0 or the amount you paid for the Software (if any) as software usage is free with attribution to Author only**.

 **Assumption of Risk & Compliance.** You use the Software **at your sole risk** and are **solely responsible** for safeguards, human oversight, policy controls, legal and regulatory compliance, third‑party permissions, and safety‑critical validation.